bruceding/kubeflow_install/README.md

 ```
 sh kubeflow_install.sh
 ```
-In sigle master, you should create local storage Change kubeflow/\*pv.yaml as your local environment
+If you create local storage
+Change kubeflow/\*pv.yaml as your local environment
 ```
 nodeAffinity: